alivahidi75/ML_MiniProjects_KNTU/README.md

 3. Reinforcement Learning: An introduction to the concepts and simulation of Reinforcement Learning (RL), featuring the implementation of Q-Learning and Deep Q-Network (DQN) algorithms.

 ML_Final_Project:
-"Semi-Supervised Fault Detection in Induction Motors" This final project focuses on semi-supervised fault detection and classification in an induction motor using thermal imagery.
+"Semi-Supervised Fault Detection in Induction Motors".
+This final project focuses on semi-supervised fault detection and classification in an induction motor using thermal imagery.
 The simulation results indicate that the proposed method outperforms the FixMatch algorithm, a well-known semi-supervised learning technique.
 Furthermore, the proposed approach demonstrates competitive accuracy when compared to fully-supervised methods, highlighting its effectiveness.